 Without a doubt, one of the most frequent questions we hear is: “Do freelance writers who charge more actually produce higher quality content than those who charge less?”

-So, we conducted a small study to find an answer.
+So, we conducted a small study to find an answer, to lend more perspective on how much to pay a freelance writer.
 With many ClearVoice users in the travel and hospitality sector, we created a mock assignment on travel: “Amazing Island Vacations for Summer 2017.”

 Our hypothesis was that a freelance travel writer’s pay rate (cost per word) and editorial quality are correlated.